Richard-Lynch/DSA_Anton/slides/02_lab1_assignment1.md

 ##Deliverables

 * A pdf containing your final output image and a brief summary of your solution
+* List some advantages and disadvantages of the PPM format for general use.
 * Your .c file (with your name and date in a comment in the top).
 * Do not submit IDE project/solution files, or the compiled binary.